 But I am neither Calvinist nor Lutheran.
 I am non-denominational.
-So I do not see how De Maria could rightly associate me with such theological ideologies.
-As for the Reformers, they did some good things and some bad things.
-They made errors, like we all do.
+So I do not see how De Maria could rightly associate me with such theologies.
+As for the Reformers, they did some good things and also made mistakes.
+They made errors, just like the rest of us.
 My intention here is not to defend these people.

 "They were justified BY GOD because they did good deeds.
 Look at the previous 12 verses...Exactly!
 God looks at our works in judgment in order to determine if they are meritorious."